DaveSkender/Stock.Indicators/docs/README.md

 - .NET Core 3.1
 - .NET Standard 2.1, 2.0

 The compiled library package is [Common Language Specification (CLS) compliant](https://docs.microsoft.com/en-us/dotnet/standard/common-type-system) and can be used in other programming languages, including Python and everything in the .NET universe.
+A [Stock Indicators for Python](https://daveskender.github.io/Stock.Indicators.Python/) PyPI package is also available.

 ## License